okta/okta.github.io/_source/_posts/2018-02-13-secure-spring-microservices-with-oauth.md

 ---
 layout: blog_post
-title: "Secure a Spring Microservices Architecture with Spring Security OAuth"
+title: "Secure a Spring Microservices Architecture with Spring Security and OAuth"
 author: mraible
 description: "This article shows you how to secure a Spring microservices architecture with Spring Security and OAuth.
 No Okta SDKs required!"
 tags: [spring, spring boot, microservices, oauth, spring security, java]